mmhorst/top10/README.md

 Then follow the prompts given by Top 10 in the command terminal to specify Twitter handles and number of tweets.

 ## Comparisons of interest:
-The following pairs of twitter handles and tweet numbers produce interesting results:
+The following pairs of twitter handles and tweet numbers produce interesting results.
+What patterns can you uncover?

 @realdonaldtrump @barackobama 2800    (Donald Trump and Barack Obama)

 @sensanders @senwarren 2450    (Bernie Sanders and Elizabeth Warren)

+@uwlinguistics @languagemit 700    (UW Linguistics and Ted Gibson's Language Lab at MIT)

 ## FAQS
 During the installation or useage of Top 10, you may encounter the following errors: